 Measurement of serum triiodothyronine concentration is generally regarded as a valuable tool in the diagnosis of thyroid dysfunction.
-This importance has provided the impetus for the significant improvement in assay methodology that has occurred in the last two decades.
-The advent of monospecific antiserum and the discovery of blocking agents to the T3 binding serum proteins have enabled the development of procedurally simple radioimmunoassays (1,2).
+This importance has provided the impetus for the significant improvement in assay methodology that has occurred in the past.
+The advent of monospecific antiserum and the discovery of blocking agents to the tT3 binding serum proteins have enabled the development of procedurally simple radioimmunoassay.

 This microplate enzyme immunoassay methodology provides the technician with optimum sensitivity while requiring few technical manipulations.
-In this method, serum reference, patient specimen, or control is first added to a microplate well.
-Enzyme-T3 conjugate is added, and then the reactants are mixed.
-A competition reaction results between the enzyme conjugate and the native triiodothyronine for a limited number of antibody combining sites immobilized on the well.
+In this method a sample (Calibrators, Controls and Patient Specimen) is added to the streptavidin coated microwells of a 96 well microplate followed by Enzyme (HRP) labeled tT3 derivative and biotin labeled purified anti-T3 specific sheep IgG.
+A competition occurs between the varying amounts of tT3 in the sample and fixed amount of tT3 analog for a fixed number of binding sites on the antibody.

-After the completion of the required incubation period, the antibody bound T3-enzyme conjugate is separated from the unbound T3-enzyme conjugate by aspiration or decantation.
+After the completion of the required incubation period, the antibody bound tT3-enzyme conjugate is separated from the unbound tT3-enzyme derivative by aspiration or decantation.
 The activity of the enzyme present on the surface of the well is quantitated by reaction with a suitable substrate to produce color.

 The employment of several serum references of known triiodothyronine concentration permits construction of a graph of activity and concentration.
-From comparison to the dose response curve, an unknown specimen's activity can be correlated with T3 concentration.
+From comparison to the dose response curve, an unknown specimen's activity can be correlated with tT3 concentration.